 Bridgerton cast members glimpsed in the recently revealed full-length Bridgerton trailer include Dynevor and Page, as well as Derry Girls star Nicola Coughlan, Line of Duty‘s Polly Walker and W1A’s Jonathan Bailey.

 Read on for everything we know so far about Bridgerton.

 It’s now been confirmed the series will launch on Netflix on 25th December – so you’ll be able to enjoy all the drama from Christmas Day 2020 onwards.

-There is a MASSIVE ensemble cast on board for this, filling out the 10-strong Bridgerton family and their closest acquaintances.
+There is a massive ensemble cast on board for this.

 Phoebe Dynevor plays Daphne Bridgerton, the young debutante set to join the marriage mart.
 Regé-Jean Page plays Simon Basset, the Duke of Hastings who finds himself the primary topic of conversation in the town, but has zero interest in his title or taking a wife.

 Golda Rosheuvel (Silent Witness) will star as Queen Charlotte, a tastemaker and chief gossip of London society.
 Jonathan Bailey (W1A) plays Anthony Bridgerton, the eldest sibling and head of the family since the death of his father.

 Luke Newton stars as Colin Bridgerton, a good-natured young man who becomes infatuated with a young woman who has newly arrived to London.
 Claudia Jessie (Vanity Fair) plays Eloise Bridgerton, the brazen and rebellious sibling who believes she’s destined for something greater than marriage.